Bridport Railway: Origins

 During the 1840s a number of railway schemes had been proposed, that would have put Bridport on a main line from London to Exeter.
 This included the Bridport and Exeter Railway, and schemes to extend the London and South Western Railway to Exeter from Dorchester.
 As late as 1853 there was a firm proposal to build such a line, but it fell through and the present-day route via Yeovil was adopted instead.

 Dismayed at being abandoned from the main line system, businessmen in Bridport observed that the Great Western Railway (GWR) was making plans to extend its partly built line, the Wilts, Somerset and Weymouth Railway (WS&WR) from Castle Cary to Weymouth and they resolved to build a branch line to connect their town to that line.
-(The incorporating Act of the WS&WR had originally authorised a branch to Bridport).
+(The Wilts, Somerset and Weymouth Railway Act 1845 (8 & 9 Vict. c. liii) incorporating the WS&WR had originally authorised a branch to Bridport).

-Accordingly, on 5 May 1855 they obtained the authorising Act of Parliament to build a 9+1/4 mi branch line to a junction with the GWR at Maiden Newton.
+Accordingly, on 5 May 1855 they obtained the Bridport Railway Act 1855 (18 & 19 Vict. c. xi) to build a 9+1/4 mi branch line to a junction with the GWR at Maiden Newton.
 It is said to be the last broad gauge line in Dorset.